 - In Year 7 & 8 fortnightly library lessons are included as part of English lessons.
 In these lessons, students participate in the Accelerated Reader programme where they read books and take quizzes.
 High achieving students are rewarded in end of term assemblies with prizes and positive recognition.
 These prizes are reported in the Arden newsletter.
 At the end of the year, the top 2 students in each class are invited to an educational activity.
 In the past this has included an author workshop and a visit to the Oxford Story Museum.
 The Excellence in Reading Prize is awarded to the overall winner of each year group and awarded in the Achievement Assembly at the end of the year.

 - Arden Library is a proud and active member of the Federation of Children’s Book Groups which you can read more about here.
 Year 9-11 students can opt in to join the Children’s Book Award where students can read new releases and vote on them to win a national award.

 - Arden participates in World Book Day each year.
 In 2019, our theme was Detective Fiction and you can read all about it in the newsletter here, in 2020 Miss O’Brien organised a whole school cross-curricular festival with three authors in attendance: Matt Oldfield, Lauren James & Bali Rai.
 You can read an article about the day in the School Library Association journal here

-- There is a thriving Student Librarian programme in the library.
-Applications are announced in September and training continues throughout the year.
-The programme includes a minimum of one duty shift in the library per week where students shelve books, assist with book recommendations, create vibrant displays and assist with events like World Book Day and Open Evening.
+- There is a thriving Student Librarian programme in the library for Years 7 - 13.
+Student librarians shelve books, suggest book recommendations to library users, create vibrant displays and assist with events like World Book Day and Open Evening.
 The Student Librarians also select books for the library including a visit to a bookshop.
 Read about our 2018 trip here.

 12. How can I find out more?